mattgif/sublitr-client/README.md

 Site: https://www.sublitr.com
 Main repo: https://github.com/mattgif/sublitr

 sublitr's client is built with React Redux.
+Users can create submission and upload documents, and editors can view, comment on, and manage submission statuses.

 ## Screenshots
 | Landing  | Document review |